Reading

 Poetry

 In EYFS and KS1, through enjoying rhymes, songs and poems, teachers create a language-rich classroom.
-Using alliteration, rhyme and assonance, children remember and build on their knowledge of sound.
-They can join in with and recite small parts of poems and/or songs.
+Using alliteration and rhyme, children remember and build on their knowledge of sound.
+They can join in with and recite small parts of poems and songs.

 In KS2, each class is read a weekly poem which children are encouraged to join in with.
 This poem (and the poet) is discussed including any new vocabulary.